Annual – April Fool’s Day

 1720 – Three ships left France with three hundred settlers for the Island of St. John (Prince Edward Island).

-1814 – The warships Prince Regent and Princess Charlotte were launched at Kingston, Ontario.
+1814 – The warships Prince Regent and Princess Charlotte launched at Kingston, Ontario.

 1859 – First steamboat appears on the Red River.

-1861 – Joseph Howe introduced a resolution proposing union of the North American provinces.
+1861 – Joseph Howe introduced a resolution proposing the union of the North American provinces.

-1868 – A group of five began meeting in Ottawa to form the Canada First organization, a patriotic movement seeking to foster national pride.
+1868 – A group of five began meeting in Ottawa to form the Canada First organisation, a patriotic movement seeking to foster national pride.

 1882 – The House of Commons was engaged in bitter debate overnight on the disallowance of Ontario’s River and Streams Act.